mcintoshli/Inventory-Tracker/README.md

-# Java-Backend
+# Inventory-Tracker
-Simple Java application to show understanding of developing a backend system.
+Simple Inventory Tracker for an On-Prem solution.